RainbowMiner/RainbowMiner/README.md

 - [**C**]onfiguration = goto the configuration setup (after setup all miner will be restarted)
 - [**V**]erbose off/on = switch the user interface from lite(=off) to full(=on)
 - [**P**]ause = stop all running miner and wait until user presses P again
+- [**U**]pdate = if a new release of RainbowMiner is available, this option will show up.
+Pressing this key will start the automatic update.

 ## RECOMMENDATIONS & HELPERS